Quick start user guide to Citizen Space

 Publish!

-But hopefully all is well, and you can now see you work on the public side of your Citizen Space.
+But hopefully all is well, and your work is now accessible on the public side of your Citizen Space.

 Publishing problems?
 If you're having trouble setting an activity live, check the steps here first.